 Restorative Dentistry in Madison, WI

-Dr. Hill will take the time to explain his recommendations to you and address any questions you may have about the recommended fillings.
+Dr. Greene will take the time to explain his recommendations to you and address any questions you may have about the recommended fillings.
 If you suspect you may have a cavity, click here to request an evaluation.

 A crown is used to cover or “cap” a tooth that has been damaged beyond the point that a filling can restore the tooth to health.
 A crown strengthens a damaged tooth and can improve the appearance, shape, or alignment of the tooth or teeth.
 A crown can also be placed on a dental implant to restore appearance and function to a single tooth or multiple teeth.